-Matthew Rooda, SwineTech Founder and CEO, grew up in a family of pork producers and quickly learned the value of a good work ethic.
-In 2013, Rooda was working as an assistant farm manager and farrowing manager on a farrow to finish farm in Waterloo, Iowa.
-It was here that Rooda battled the historic problem of piglet crushing with no avail.
-The team had implemented all of the necessary caregiving procedures, but nothing seemed to solve the problem.
-The farm could not afford to be staffed 24/7, and as a result each morning Rooda would return to the farm to find dozens of crushed baby piglets.
+Throughout High School, Rooda spent much of his time working for local pork producers.
+He helped with managing the nurseries, finishing operations, and also passionately sought to make improvements within the industry.
+While attending Hawkeye Community College in 2013, Rooda was offered the opportunity to serve as an assistant farm manager and farrowing manager at a farrow-to-finish farm in Waterloo, Iowa.
+It was here that Rooda battled the historic problem of piglet crushing to no avail.
+The team had implemented many of the available products and caregiving procedures, but nothing seemed to solve the problem.
+The farm could not afford to be staffed 24/7, and as a result, each morning Rooda would return to the farm to find dozens of crushed baby piglets.

 After graduating from Hawkeye Community College with his Associates of Liberal Arts Degree, Rooda transferred to the University of Iowa in pursuit of a degree in Genetics and Biotechnology with his best friend Abraham Espinoza, a Computer Science and Engineering student from Saltillo, Mexico.
 Within just one semester of study, Rooda received a few phone calls encouraging him to create a solution to piglet crushing.
 After conducting research and gathering industry benchmarking statistics, Rooda and Espinoza presented their idea at the John Pappajohn Founders Club Fair.
 They were awarded 1st place for “Most Likely to Succeed and Most Viable Business” and a grant of $1,500 to further pursue their research in developing a solution.